hsunami/ferrit/README.md

 The job should start and finish after about a minute because only 10 resources are fetched.
 Check the Ferrit console log for progress ...

+Good luck!

-> IMPORTANT
+> IMPORTANT -
-Web crawlers have a bad reputation on the Internet because they often crawl too aggressively so please use Ferrit politely.
+web crawlers tend to get a bad reputation because they often crawl too aggressively so please use Ferrit politely.
 For testing purposes the maximum number of fetches is set to an artificially low 10 pages in the example above.
 Please don't increase this, unless coincidentally you really intend to be crawling the W3C website!
+I prefer to test crawler functionality against a small website running on Apache locally first before scaling up to real websites.

 What's Missing?
 ----------------

 * Usability!
-Yes, running a crawler with curl is no fun and error prone.
-Fortunately there is a user interface project in the works ...
+Yes, running a crawler with curl is no fun and rather error prone.
+Fortunately there is a user interface project in the works that will be sure to work wonders ...
 * No [web scraping](http://en.wikipedia.org/wiki/Web_scraper) functionality added (yet), apart from automatic link extraction.
+So in a nutshell you can't actually do anything with this crawler except crawl.
 * No content deduplication support
-* Redirect responses from servers not (yet) handled properly
+* Redirect responses from servers are not (yet) handled properly
 * Job clustering not supported
 * No backpressure support in the Journal (not really an issue at present because Cassandra writes are so fast)
 * JavaScript in HTML pages is not evaluated which means that links in dynamically generated DOM content are not discovered
-* Etc ...

 Where's the User Interface?
 ---------------------------